storybuilder-org/StoryCAD/docs/Inner_Traits.md

 Don't go overboard and provide every possible trait for a character.
 Focus on the traits which serve your story's premise (see "Plotting through character".)
 Real people are often  complicated and confusing.
 Characters should be multi-dimensional, but their motives, strengths, flaws, and growth should be clear and understandable to the reader. <br/>

-Both the Inner Traits tab and the Virtues and Vices list in StoryBuilder can be tailored to your needs and wishes.
-See "Customizing StoryBuilder" for details on how to add, delete, or modify the listed traits. <br/>
+Both the Inner Traits tab and the Virtues and Vices list in StoryCAD can be tailored to your needs and wishes.
+See "Customizing StoryCAD" for details on how to add, delete, or modify the listed traits. <br/>